 Resilience allows me to renew myself even in the trenches of love and loss.
-Caregiving is a game-changer, but all loss is depleting.
+Caregiving is a gamechanger, but all loss is depleting.
 Remembering to first care well for ourselves and then others, is not selfish.
-To put on your oxygen mask first, is just responsible.
+To put on your oxygen mask first, is just responsible, evergreen behavior.
 I remember to treat all as worthy (including myself) so I am able to care more.
 (How can I give a drink to others when my own cup is a sieve?)

 The answer is always love.
 (But what was the question, again?)
 Renewal is about remembering what I came here to do.
 It’s not always clear in the trenches of change.
-We must, somehow, get back to our center…our garden into which we can plant new stories.
-If we can remember the joy behind the sadness while we are in the throes, we are resilient.
-How do we get to this place where we can hold them both?
+We must, somehow, get back to our center…our garden into which we can plant new stories that fit us now.
+If we can remember the joy behind the sadness while we are in the throes, we become resilient and evergreen–like the giant redwoods (Gratitude of Redwoods No. 5).

 ...life is better as a conversation.
 You can't know it all.
 Let's talk.